RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #50

+Finished my first water of the day.
+Going on my walk now.

 ## #49

 Finished up a bowl of cereal... not really a fan.
 It was Maple and Pecans...